tassosho/mimic2/README.md

 # mimic2

-This is a fork of [keithito/tacotron](https://github.com/keithito/tacotron) with changes specific to Mimic 2 applied.
+This is a fork of [keithito/tacotron](https://github.com/keithito/tacotron) with tooling and code enhancements.
 This repo is actively developed on by the Mycroft AI team and community.

 ## Background